 These goat cheese crostini are best eaten on the same day, so I’d recommend only assembling ones that will be eaten.

 I hope you’ll serve this goat cheese appetizer alongside your cheese boards this holiday season!
 The goat cheese and honey flavors blend together so nicely on little toasty crostini, that my mouth is watering just thinking about them.
 Adding in the nutty flavor of the pecans and the toasty crunch, makes these irresistible!

-- 1 French baguette, 18 inches, cut into 3/4-inch slices
+- 1 (18 inch) French baguette, cut into 3/4-inch slices

 - 2 tablespoons honey, plus more for drizzling

 - sea salt and freshly cracked black pepper

 - Preheat oven to 350°F. Place bread slices on a baking sheet.
 Bake 10 -12 minutes or until lightly toasted.